 From Quetzals to Capuchins, Discover a Wilder Side of Costa Rica

-From a secluded jungle lodge tucked into the lush rain forest of Costa Rica's south Pacific coast to the misty Talamanca Mountains and sparkling waters of Ballena Marine National Park, this rare ecotourism adventure reveals less-discovered regions of this globally acclaimed nature travel hotspot.
-We’ll hike, beachcomb and float amid incredible biodiversity, keeping watch for myriad wildlife and tropical birds in forests, rivers and ocean.
-We’ll also learn about the land and its people, tour a tropical fruit orchard, discover how local conservation efforts are protecting untouched landscapes and wild creatures, and search for the elusive resplendent quetzal, often acclaimed as the world's most beautiful bird.
+From a secluded jungle lodge tucked into the rain forest on Costa Rica's south Pacific coast to the misty Talamanca Mountains and sparkling waters of Ballena Marine National Park, this rare ecotourism adventure reveals less-discovered regions of this globally acclaimed nature travel hotspot.
+We’ll hike and beachcomb amid incredible biodiversity, keeping watch for myriad wildlife and tropical birds in forests, rivers and ocean.
+We’ll also learn about the land and its people, tour a tropical fruit orchard, discover how local conservation efforts are protecting untouched landscapes and wild creatures, and search for the resplendent quetzal, often acclaimed as the world's most beautiful bird.
 Costa Rica is full of wonders and brimming with surprises—discover them as we explore a range of diverse habitats off the standard tourist track.

 Guided by a top naturalist Expedition Leader, discover Costa Rica’s less-visited south Pacific coast, an unspoiled region rarely seen by the typical tourist

-Float the Sierpe River in search of monkeys, crocodiles, iguanas and birds, and look for resplendent quetzals in the misty cloud forest of the Talamanca Mountains
+Float the Sierpe River in search of monkeys, crocodiles, iguanas and birds, and look for resplendent quetzals in the cloud forests of the Talamanca Mountains

 Stay at secluded ecolodges in Costa Rica's most tucked-away natural settings, where intimacy, hospitality and local ambience prevail, away from crowds